ahlstromcj/seq66/RELNOTES.md

 Command-Line Support
 --------------------
-Got the CLI version building, but it still needs a lot of testing.
+Got the CLI version building again, but it still needs a lot of testing.

 Documentation
 -------------